lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :align: center
    :alt: Update image resource setting

-Also you can add/modify supported apps per image by clicking 'Apps' icon button in the Controls column.
+Additionally, you can add or modify the supported apps for each image by clicking the 'Apps' icon located in the Controls column.
-After clicking the icon button, You will see the name of app and corresponding port number accordingly.
+Once you click the icon, the name of the app and its corresponding port number will be displayed accordingly.

 .. image:: manage_app_dialog.png
    :width: 500
    :align: center
    :alt: Manage app dialog

-In this modal, you can add supported custom apps by clicking add button below.
-If you want to delete the app, then simply click 'red trash can' button at right side of each row.
+In this interface, you can add supported custom applications by clicking the 'Add' button below.
+To delete an application, simply click the 'red trash can' button on the right side of each row.

 .. note::
-   You need to reinstall the image after changing the managed app in the image.
+   You need to reinstall the image after changing the managed app.

    .. image:: confirmation_dialog_for_manage_app_change_in_image.png
       :width: 300